“In California we believe in ‘What If’—after all, ‘if’ is our middle name.”

 Surfing in Malibu.
 Blissing out in Marina Del Rey.
 Pedaling along a path through Santa Monica and Venice.
 Whatever your beachy pleasure may be, there’s a stretch of Los Angeles County sand that’s perfect for you.
 And if you want to combine surf with snow, you’re just a little over an hour from the closest slopes: Big Bear Mountain and Snow Summit. (more)

 3. Lake Tahoe

 Lake Tahoe is an all-seasons playground: Summer means hiking the mountain trails around the 22-mile-long emerald lake, getting on the water to paddle a kayak, or, if the wind conditions are right, surf.
-Winter powder brings the area ski slopes to life at resorts like Heavenly, Kirkwood, and Squaw Valley, site of the 1960 Winter Olympics. (more)
+Winter powder brings the area ski slopes to life at resorts like Heavenly, Kirkwood, and Palisades Tahoe (formerly Squaw Valley Alpine Meadows), site of the 1960 Winter Olympics. (more)

 4. Mt.
 Shasta